hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 Looks like we need to set that prefix variable again.
 With remote execution *all* your variables and settings need to be stored in the app.

+???
+**You need to run at least one terraform apply on the command line to activate remote execution.
+Don't jump to the GUI controls just yet...**

 ---
 name: set-prefix-variable
 Set Your Prefix Variable